Kenilworth Utility Forms

-Residents may register to vote at Village Hall during regular hours 8:30 a.m. and 5 p.m.
+Residents may register to vote online by clicking here or at Village Hall during regular hours 8:30 a.m. and 5 p.m.
 In order to register, one must be a U.S. citizen, 18 years of age or older before the next election and provide 2 forms of identification (1 must have a current address).
 Absentee registration forms are available to be picked up at Village Hall approximately 4 weeks prior to a scheduled election.

 Miscellaneous Telephone Numbers of Interest

 Below is a listing of telephone numbers for other services you may need:

 AT&T is only one of the companies in the area providing telephone services.